PrefectHQ/prefect/docs/installation.md

 The extra packages include:

+- `all_extras`: includes all of the optional dependencies
 - `dev`: tools for developing Prefect itself
 - `tempaltes`: tools for working with string templates
 - `viz`: tools for visualizing Prefect flows